MIT-LAE/APCEMM/README.md

 * The __master__ branch always contains the most up-to-date and stable version.
 New code should never be added to that branch directly.
 Instead, a new branch, forked from master, should be created.
 * The __dev*__ and __feature/*__ branches contain in-development code for future versions.

+For VSCode users, a Docker Dev Container is defined in `.devcontainer`.
+See [the tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) to develop inside a containerized environment.

 ## Dependencies

-APCEMM requires the following libraries to build:

-netcdf-c (requires HDF5 and zlib)
+- netcdf-c (requires HDF5 and zlib)

-netcdf-cxx4
+- netcdf-cxx4

-Catch2
+- Catch2

-FFTW3
+- FFTW3

-OpenMP
+- OpenMP

-Boost libraries
+- Boost libraries

-yaml-cpp
+- yaml-cpp

+See the [Dockerfile](.devcontainer/Dockerfile.apcemm) in the .devcontainer directory for specifics.

 ## APCEMM: Installation instructions